xultaeculcis/kelp-wanted-competition/logs/dev-log.md

 * Need to ensure checkpoint logging works as it should
 * Make image logging work fine
 * Image logging should no longer work during validation sanity checks

+## 2023-12-14

+* Remove device stats monitor callback
+* Adjust checkpoint saving path to the same location as `mlflow` artifacts
+* Training cannot converge, the network is not learning.
+A bug somewhere - most likely data normalization issue
+* Fix data normalization issue when during validation the transforms were not being applied
+* Train first `UNet` model with `ResNet-50` encoder for 10 epochs successfully - final `val/dice` score was 0.782
+* TODO: Validation is slow - instead of logging figures per sample each epoch log a grid of targets vs predictions